MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step9/alloutlr/README.md

 | IEONLIAB | 0 | INTANGIB | 0 | TRADERE. | 0 | V110A | 0 |
 | TRADEPA. | 0 |    |    |    |    |    |    |
 </em>
+<em>NOTE:</em> The results show anomalies in the computation of the quantiles for: IEONLIAB, INTANGIB, TRADERE., V110A and TRADEPA.
+- For IEONLIAB it is probably due to the presence of one extreme outlier (value 107.47) for a population ranging 0-23t
+- For all the other ratios the result is harder to explain